 In the last 2 years, 80% of organisations surveyed in the BCI publication “Supply chain trends: past, present and future” experienced disruptions due to unplanned outsource supplier failures.
 5% lost around $15 million in revenue, 33% reported concern around brand damage, 35% had little or no supply chain resilience and 75% still admit they’re not prepared today.
 Occasionally it can be someone else’s disruption that ends up becoming your problem.
 Therefore, professionals who are responsible for purchasing, supply chain management, contract management and procurement require necessary training to become more knowledgeable and equipped to formulate adequate contingency plans for their supply chain.

-5 One BC plan does not fit all organisations
+5. One Business Continuity plan does not fit all organisations

 An organisation specific BC plan is critical for any recovery strategy as a BC plan that fits one company won’t be appropriate for another one.
 The course provides practical guidance and assumes that the most useful plans are those developed by those who are going to use them and in the context of managing the sort of incident in which they will be used.
 Investing in training provides your people with the skill set to write a BC plan that is detailed to your organisations operations.

 To help your organisation prepare for a crisis, RiskLogic offers a three-day, fast-track BCI Good Practice Guidelines Training course.
 This introduction to the world of Business Continuity provides participants with the basic knowledge and understanding required to develop or maintain a robust Business Continuity Management (BCM) program.
 To find out more, please click here.